sudarshna-patel/ah-promo-forecast/README.md

 - Secure MLflow access with basic auth or OAuth
 - Better error handling and input validation
 - Retraining module implementation

----

-## 🙌 Closing Thoughts

-I genuinely enjoyed building this project and am looking forward to walking you through my thought process during the interview.

----